Djabugay: History

 European settlers explored and cleared the land for gold and tin.
-"Dispersals", the euphemism for shooting groups of blacks, were undertaken at Smithfield (1878), at Biboohra near the Clohesy River close to Kuranda in the early 1880s, and also near Mareeba in 1881.
+"Dispersals," the euphemism for massacring groups of native Australians, were undertaken at Smithfield (1878), at Biboohra near the Clohesy River close to Kuranda in the early 1880s, and also near Mareeba in 1881.

 In May 1886, a railway was constructed from Cairns to Herberton with part of the rails going on top of a walking track.
 The Djabugay were unhappy about this development and withstood the settlement by spearing bullocks and settlers.
 As the settlers entered, traditional hunting and gathering grounds were taken over.

-This led to the notorious Speewah massacre in 1890 where John Atherton took revenge on the Djubagay by sending in native troopers to avenge the killing of a bullock.
-The Djubagay were segregated from them and forced to live at the Mona-Mona Mission and were unable to hunt, fish or move around.
+This led to the notorious Speewah massacre in 1890 where John Atherton took revenge on the Djabugay by sending in native troopers to avenge the killing of a bullock.
+The Djabugay were segregated from them and forced to live at the Mona Mona Aboriginal Mission and were unable to hunt, fish, or move around.
 Their numbers fell dramatically at the turn of the century.

-By 1896, the region supported coffee plantations and the Djabugay were used as labour on farms.
+By 1896, the region supported coffee plantations, and the Djabugay were used as labour on farms.

-Many now own their own land, some other settlements and farms in the area.
+Many now own their own land, namely some other settlements and farms in the area.

-On 17 December 2004, it was recognised that native title existed in the Barron Gorge National Park for the Djabugay..
+On 17 December 2004, it was recognised that native title existed in the Barron Gorge National Park for the Djabugay.

 Native title

 All Djabugay peoples share, in common, descent from ancestors who (a) have been given personal names that are sourced from, spoken in, and almost exclusively belong to the Djabugay languages (or dialects) and who (b) have transmitted, from generation to generation, Djabugay language (or dialects), Djabugay knowledge, Djabugay tradition, Djabugay heritage, plus Djabugay law.

-In 2004, Justice Jeffrey Spender, a Federal Court judge, in analyzing Djabugay land claims in terms of Australian legislation regarding native title, touched on the concept of bulurru and affirmed that for them the geomorphic features of the area affirm the truth of the laws instituted by the dreamtime, and are taken as tangible proof of bulurru and the totemic beings in Djabugay country.
+In 2004, Justice Jeffrey Spender, a Federal Court judge, in analysing Djabugay land claims in terms of Australian legislation regarding native title, touched on the concept of bulurru and affirmed that for them the geomorphic features of the area affirm the truth of the laws instituted by the dreamtime, and are taken as tangible proof of bulurru and the totemic beings in Djabugay country.
 It followed that the physical landscape, its "storyplaces" and "storywaters" in bulurru tradition underline the 'inalienable connection between the native claimants, their ancestral beings and the land.

 In land title claims, there was a long running dispute between the Djabugay and the Yirrganydji the latter claiming native title to the area from Cairns to Port Douglas.
 The clash arose out of the siting of the Tjapukai Aboriginal Cultural Park.
 Though some Djabuguy wished their claim to be included under the general claim, regarding them as part of the Dajabugay people, the Yirrganydji insisted on maintaining their separate identity.
 Eventually the two corporations representing the groups came to a compromise agreement.